A VoicePrint Case Study

 We then turned our attention back to his outbursts and introduced him to a number of techniques.
 These enabled him both to recognise and interrupt his growing impatience before it escalated out of control and also to discharge safely any deeper, pent-up concerns.
 Like the good scientist that he is, he was simultaneously somewhat sceptical and willing to experiment.

 In Graham’s case frustration poured out along the natural contours of his personality as an extraverted thinking type.
-Critique, Challenge and Advocate were his primary voices with Admonish also in the high range.
-His tendency to use these voices more extensively than most people increased the danger that he would be heard by others as Criticising, Attacking, Preaching or Punishing.
+Evaluate, Challenge and Advocate were his primary voices with Direct also in the high range.
+His tendency to use these voices more extensively than most people increased the danger that he would be heard by others as Criticising, Attacking, Preaching or Dictating.
 The danger was compounded by his tendency to make disproportionate use of these voices in more pressurised circumstances.
 It was easy to see how Graham’s profile could have earned him a reputation for being loud, insensitive and difficult.

 We needed to uncover the source of Graham’s frustrations, but the more immediate priority was to interrupt his habitual pattern.
 “I’m a barker, not a biter,” he insisted.
 That may be true, but it’s too fine a distinction to expect people to draw when they find themselves faced with a barker.